Ákos Kecskés

-Ákos Kecskés (born 4 January 1996) is a Hungarian professional footballer who plays as a centre back for Austrian club LASK.
+Ákos Kecskés (born 4 January 1996) is a Hungarian professional footballer who plays for as a centre-back in Hungarian club Diósgyőri VTK.

 Club career

 On 29 July 2021, he signed a two-year contract with Russian Premier League club Nizhny Novgorod.

 On 4 August 2022, Kecskés joined LASK in Austria on a contract until 2026.

+On 2 September 2023, he was signed by Liga I club Sepsi OSK.

+On 7 September 2024, he signed for Limassol on a free transfer.

+On 8 July 2025, he was signed by Hungarian club Diósgyőri VTK.

 International career

 On 1 June 2021, Kecskés was included in the final 26-man squad to represent Hungary at the rescheduled UEFA Euro 2020 tournament.